intercontinental-academia/intercontinental-academia.github.io/content/Blog/Yasutomo Kawanishi.md

 ---
 tags:
 - Environment
 - Robots
 - Memory
 - Recognition
 - Vision Field
 published: true
 pinned: false
-post_title:
-  Yasutomo Kawanishi's investigation of how human beings recognise, describe and memorise the environment
+post_title: Yasutomo Kawanishi's investigation of how human beings recognise, describe and memorise the environment
-date: 2021-10-15T22:00:00Z
+date: 2021-10-15T22:00:00.000+00:00
 authors:
 - name: Atrina Oraee
 image: ''
 youtube_video_id: ZMzFmx60U2w
 audio: []
+images: []

 ---
 An intense 10-day event on intelligence and AI is bound to discuss **robots** at some point!
-Thankfully, this is precisely what interests **Yasutomo**.
+Thankfully, this is precisely what interests [**Yasutomo**](/fellows#kawanishi "Yasutomo Kawanishi").
 He focuses on **robot vision for environmental understanding and surveillance for human understanding, especially pedestrian detection, tracking, retrieval, and recognition**.

 He's presented his fascinating research in the above video.